Regularized Step Directions in Nonlinear Conjugate Gradient Methods: Numerical Results

 \subsection{Software and hardware}

-The original conjugate gradient method described in Algorithm 1 was implemented by Shanno and Phua in the code Conmin using Fortran4 (\cite{shanno1976algorithm}).
-We have reimplemented conjugate gradient method of Conmin in C and connected it to {\sc AMPL} (\cite{FGK93}).
-In our C implementation, we have omitted the BFGS method also implemented in the original Conmin distribution, and we will call our new code Conmin-CG.
-The software is available for open source download and use (\cite{Conmin-CG}).
+The original conjugate gradient method described in Algorithm 1 was implemented by Shanno and Phua in the code \texttt{Conmin} using Fortran4 \cite{shanno1976algorithm}.
+We have reimplemented conjugate gradient method of \texttt{Conmin} in C and connected it to {\sc AMPL} \cite{FGK93}.
+In our C implementation, we have omitted the BFGS method also implemented in the original \texttt{Conmin} distribution, and we will call our new code \texttt{Conmin-CG}.
+The software is available for open source download and use \cite{Conmin-CG}.
 The cubic regularization scheme proposed in this paper as Algorithm 2 was implemented and tested by modifying this software and is also available at the same link.

-Machine learning problems presented an opportunity to compare our method to existing software, and we have chosen ADMM (\cite{boyd2011distributed}) as the state-of-the-art for our comparison.
-The Matlab codes that generate the random problem instances and implement ADMM for the Huber function and for group LASSO were obtained from (\cite{ADMMCodes}).
-In order to provide a fair comparison to ADMM, we implemented Conmin-CG with and without cubic regularization in Matlab as well.
-The Matlab routines are also available from \cite{Conmin-CG}.

-In our numerical testing, we used {\sc ampl} Version 20210226 and {\sc Matlab} R2021a on a Mac running macOS Catalina Version 10.15.7, with a 2.9 GHz Intel Core i7 processor and 8 GB 1600 MHz DDR3 memory.
+In our numerical testing, we used {\sc ampl} Version 20210226.